-The GA300L hub is CNC machined from Aerospace Aluminum to exacting tolerances, dimensionally certified, and Chem-Film treated.
+The GA300L hub is CNC machined from Aerospace Aluminum.

-WARNING!: Exceeding the noted RPM limitation for an extended period of time may lead to CATASTROPHIC FAILURE.
+WARNING!
+Exceeding the noted RPM limitation for an extended period of time may lead to CATASTROPHIC FAILURE.

 Guidelines

 Read and follow these guidelines to ensure a safe, successful propeller installation.

 CAUTION: Failure to follow these instructions will void all warranties, expressed or implied and may cause mounting difficulties.
 Improper assembly of the propeller blades and hub parts will lead to vibration issues, bodily injury, or death.